 In these cases, Snow says that a caregiver should do two things: apologize to let the senior know that it’s okay they are experiencing lapses in memory and help get them out of the repetitive “question loop.”
 A good way to break the cycle is by giving your loved one something else to do.
 This simple approach is known as redirection and is very useful for managing troublesome dementia behaviors.
 Snow recommends redirecting dementia patients to simple yet engaging tasks in which they are likely to be successful.
 Activities like folding laundry or sorting small items (nuts, bolts, buttons, beads, etc.) will give them something else to think about while also giving them a sense of purpose.

 Sample Response: “Yes, you do.
 I’m sorry, I thought I mentioned it earlier, but maybe I didn’t.”
 (Pause for a response.
-If they say something, use some of their own words to affirm their feelings, then add a new thought pattern to switch gears.)
+If they say something, use some of their own words to affirm their feelings, then add a new thought pattern to redirect.)
 “Can you help me clip these coupons until it’s time to leave for the appointment?"

 2. “When are we going to that doctor’s appointment?”

 In this scenario, Snow suggests that you avoid telling your loved one that they’ve already been to the doctor’s appointment.
 “The key is to let them know that the doctor doesn’t need to see them again, without contradicting them when their brain is saying that they haven’t been to the doctor yet,” she explains.
+Join their reality.